Misfits-Rebels-Outcasts/Nodef/documentation/NodePipeline.md

 ## Implications

-With the above, let's think a little further about the implications if we use the above as the user interface for a node graph on a mobile device.
-First, it will require a (slight) shift in thinking.
-Instead of three parallel series of nodes in a node graph, it now has three sequences (or series) of nodes in a pipeline.
+With the above, let's think a little further about the implications if we use a node pipeline as the user interface for a node graph on a mobile device.

+1. A node pipeline will require a shift in thinking when you are using it.
+Instead of three parallel series of nodes in a node graph, it now has three sequences (or series) of nodes on a pipeline.
 The lines joining nodes in a node graph are now represented by the target node referencing input nodes.
-For example, node 2 uses node 1 as the input and thus references it.
+For example, node 2 references node 1 (as the input).
 Node 7 references node 2 and 6.

-Mathematically, the node graph, which is a Directed Acyclic Graph, can be decomposed to the above without any loss of information.
+2. Mathematically, the node graph, which is a Directed Acyclic Graph, can be decomposed to the above without any loss of information.
 This means a node pipeline can be as flexible as a flowchart-like node graph.

-A pipeline user interface should be familiar to many mobile users as it is as simple as managing mobile phone Settings.
-A pipeline makes it easy to navigate the node graph on a small screen as you can quickly scroll up and down the list.
+3. A pipeline makes it easy to navigate the node graph on a small screen as you can quickly scroll up and down the list.
 Tapping on any item in the list (a node) can further bring up a screen for changing node properties.
+This user interface should be familiar to many mobile users as it is similar to the user interface for managing mobile phone 'Settings'.

-Most importantly, the contextual overload of a user frequently panning a flow-chart-like node graph on a small screen is significantly reduced.
-Of course, this productivity can only occur, when one becomes familiar with the pipeline.
+4. The contextual overload of a user frequently panning a flow-chart-like node graph on a small screen is significantly reduced.
+This will improve the ease of use when managing a node graph on a small screen.

-Finally, the referencing model for linking nodes in a pipeline is similar to using a spreadsheet.
+5. The referencing model for linking nodes in a pipeline is similar to using a spreadsheet.
 'Merge' below is like a formula applying to cell 2 and 6.

     7. Merge            (2,6)   >

-The pipeline approach leads further to other interesting productivity gains in compositing on a mobile device.
+The pipeline approach leads to other interesting productivity gains in compositing on a mobile device.
 Please check out the following:

   * [Auto Chaining](AutoChaining.md) & [Reverse Compositing](ReverseCompositing.md)
   * [Viewer Cycling](ViewerCycling.md)
   * [Directed Acyclic Graph (DAG) Generation/Import](DirectedAcyclicGraphGeneration.md)

-In the above, we will address how to join nodes by Auto Chaining and Reverse Compositing, ponder further on linking node properties, and also about setting the Viewer to a selected intermediate nodes in the pipeline.
+In the above, we will address how to join nodes by Auto Chaining and Reverse Compositing, ponder further on linking node properties, and also about setting the Viewer to a selected intermediate nodes on the pipeline.